True or false: If you’re a college student, you automatically are guaranteed to have your possessions fully covered while living on campus?

 The answer to our quiz question is False: coverage is not automatically guaranteed.
 Be sure to check in with your parents about their policy or speak with an agent to get the scoop.
-I’m Sophie Nolan, check back often to continue the conversation
+I’m Sophie Nolan for My Financial Minute - check back often to continue the conversation.

 Empower yourself with financial knowledge

 We’re committed to your financial success.
 Here you’ll find a wide range of helpful information, interactive tools, practical strategies, and more — all designed to help you increase your financial literacy and reach your financial goals.

 Wells Fargo Insurance, Inc. (Minneapolis, MN) is a licensed agency that represents — and is compensated by — the insurer based on the amount of insurance sold.